As a man over 40, building muscle isn't always easy — but it can be done!

 This still leaves you asking how many calories should I eat to gain muscle, doesn't it?

 Your TDEE can be calculated in two ways:

 - Take your weight in pounds and multiply it by 14 to get your lower calorie maintenance level.
 Multiply it by 17 to get your higher level.
 The exact amount you need will be within these figures, depending on your metabolism and activity level.

 - Use an online calorie counter like the one we offer you by clicking here.
 This will take into account your age, gender, height, and current level of activity.
 Obviously, this will be a much more accurate figure!

 You should consider which foods you're eating and ensure you have the right macro split every time.
 This will make sure your body is working at optimal efficiency!

-This method allows you to continue having breakfast, lunch, and dinner; as well as two snacks between.
+This method allows you to have breakfast, lunch, and dinner, as well as two snacks.

 Your diet is easier to prepare than you think!